 Expenditure data related to hospital inpatient events are broken out by facility and separately billing doctor expenditures.
+When a hospital bills directly for the services provided by physicians and other providers, in MEPS, the hospital facility charge and payments in such cases include the physician and other providers' charge and payments.
 This file contains six categories of expenditure variables per stay: basic hospital facility expenses; expenses for doctors who billed separately from the hospital for any inpatient services provided during hospital stay; total expenses, which is the sum of the facility and physician expenses; facility charge; physician charge; and total charges, which is the sum of the facility and physician charges.
 If examining trends in MEPS expenditures, please refer to Section 3.3 for more information.

-2.5.5.2 Data Editing and Imputation Methodologies of Expenditure Variables
+2.5.6.2 Data Editing and Imputation Methodologies of Expenditure Variables